dbt-labs/docs.getdbt.com/website/docs/docs/get-started-dbt.md

 pagination_prev: null
 ---

-Start your dbt journey by trying one of our quickstarts, which provides a step-by-step guide to help you set up dbt Cloud with a [variety of data platforms](/docs/cloud/connect-data-platform/about-connections). dbt Cloud enables you to develop, test, deploy, and explore data products using a single, fully managed service.
+Start your dbt journey by trying one of our quickstarts, which provides a step-by-step guide to help you set up dbt Cloud with a [variety of data platforms](/docs/cloud/connect-data-platform/about-connections). dbt Cloud is the scalable solution that enables you to develop, test, deploy, and explore data products using a single, fully managed service.

 dbt Cloud is designed to empower data teams with advanced capabilities, including: